-Even though Nashville Tabletop Day was my first full day event, I’ve been running monthly game nights in Nashville for a year and a half.
-I started off small, hosting 10-15 people at the Eventbrite offices, Emma offices, and various other businesses around town.
+Even though Nashville Tabletop Day was my first full day event, I had been running monthly Nashville Game Night events for a year and a half.
+I started off small, hosting 10-15 people at the Eventbrite, Emma, and the offices of various other businesses around town.
 Slowly word started to spread, and now there are nearly 50 people meeting on the 3rd Thursday of each month to spend time together gaming.

 I think it would be tough, if not impossible, to dive straight into planning a large event; if for no other reason than you wouldn’t have a built in support mechanism.
 My friends are my sounding board, my radar (for gaming news), and the core of my marketing team.
 Plan ahead and grow your local audience first.
 Then you’ll have a willing group of people who will support your efforts.